bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 	<figcaption>Figure 7: The exponential coalescent diversification skyline plotted using error bars.</figcaption>
 </figure>

-Alternatively, we can plot the skylines as continuous by extending our estimates across the temporal duration of each time interval, in a **piecewise constant** skyline.
+Alternatively, we can plot the skyline as continuous by extending our estimates across the temporal duration of each time interval, in a **piecewise constant** skyline.
+Alternatively, by extending our estimates across the temporal duration of each time interval, we can plot the diversification rate over time as a **piecewise constant** skyline.

 ```R
 #Plot diversification skyline as a ribbon plot